Opinion | It’s not a ‘Sputnik moment’ and we should not feed Cold War paranoia

 I raise this to make the point that Mearsheimer looked at only one of the great forces that motivate states in the international system — power politics.
 But there are others, such as economic interdependence.
 The world today — including China — is thoroughly enmeshed in a complex global economic system in which war would hurt the aggressor almost as much as the victim.
 There have been almost no land grabs since 1945 (the most notable exception being Russia’s annexation of Crimea in 2014).
 This amounts to an almost unprecedented declaration of respect for borders.
 In addition, nuclear deterrence has raised the stakes, making countries far more cautious about launching a great power war.

-The task of U.S. foreign policy is to recognize that traditional power politics can deter Chinese expansionism while also recognizing the ways in which interdependence might also constrain it.
+The task of U.S. foreign policy is to recognize that traditional power politics can indeed deter Chinese expansionism while also recognizing the ways in which interdependence might also constrain it.
 The United States should make an effort to deploy both tools.
 This approach will certainly prove far more complicated to implement than scaremongering and chest-thumping, but it is precisely the one that is likely to keep the world at peace and prosperity.